Deepanshu088/Veris-Assingment/README.md

 9. Separate routes to create new **Events** and get all **Events**.
 10. Separate route for signup and login operations for **Users**.
 11. Simple UI with a login page, list all events page and create a new event modal with button.
-12. Created Many robust flexible Custom Hooks and Component to support multiple use cases.
+12. Created multiple robust-flexible Custom Hooks and Component UI components to support multiple use cases.
 13. File upload input in the Create New Event screen (As of now we are not saving that file anywhere).
-14. Fully responsive with mobile (max 640), medium and large viewport ( kind of created our own component library for reusing the same components at multiple places and to support multiple use cases ).
+14. Fully responsive with mobile (max 640), medium and large viewports/screens ( kind of created our own component library for reusing the same components at multiple places and to support multiple use cases ).
-15. Interactive Form if possible should try to play with the form ( Not the best but yeah it's ok ).
+15. Interactive Form if possible should try to play with the form ( Not the best but it's ok ).

 # Things that can be improved in this project
 1. A message Modal to display error and successful messages in Frontend for better UX.